1. What is the primary testing application of TRINITY V3?

 3. Why should I automate reading of my test assays?

-BIOMIC V3 reduces over 95% of the time involved in reading and calculating test results, eliminates human transcription errors, and minimizes reading variability.
-This provides more consistent, accurate and reliable test results than manual reading and measurements.
-BIOMIC V3 provides an electronic record of test results and images.
-Test results can be transferred electronically to the lab’s LIS/LIMS.
+TRINITY V3 reduces over 95% of the time involved in reading and calculating test results, and eliminates all transcription errors.
+This provides more consistent, accurate and reliable test results than manual measurements.
+TRINITY V3 provides an electronic record of raw data and results in a standard format with electronic tracking of changes, as required by many regulatory agencies.

-8. How often does BIOMIC V3 need to be calibrated?
+5. How often does TRINITY V3 need to be calibrated?